Testicular Dysgenesis Syndrome

 7. Obesity in the Mother – Linked to hormonal imbalances during pregnancy.

-8. Prenatal Infections – Viral or bacterial infections during pregnancy.
+8. Infections or infections during pregnancy.

 9. Advanced Maternal Age – Older maternal age might increase risk.